NewPage Corporation

 patented coating streak and scratch detection technology.
 As a result of

-this installation and the growth rates estimated in Asia, R.K.B. decided to
+this installation and the growth rates estimated in Asia, RKB decided to

 open up a base of operations to service its customers in Asia, Southeast